Unsafe discharge

 Barriers named in this record.

-Harmful administrative response Hospital/Police Administration Social Context Adult patient in medical crisis The complaint says his condition got worse in jail because he did not get proper medical care.
+Unsafe discharge Healthcare Social context Adults with disabilities The complaint says his condition got worse in jail because he did not get proper medical care.
 The case raises questions about whether the hospital should have kept treating and stabilizing him before turning the situation into a police matter.

 Related community conditions